 Every day, up to 400 Cronuts are sold for around $5 in his shop.
 New Yorkers make long hours buying a maximum of two Cronuts per person.
 This pastry is so successful in the US that the inventor was invited to The Tonight Show of Jimmy Fallon!

 How is made the Cronut?

-The Cronut is made from croissant dough with the shape of a donut.
-Then, the French cook fried it and filled the inside with cream pastry, and put icing sugar on the top.
+The Cronut is made from croissant dough in the shape of a donut.
+Then, the French cook fried it and filled the inside with cream pastry, and put icing sugar on top.
 It took him two months to manage to create this recipe, mixing the recipe of the croissant and the recipe of the donut.